For months after the birth of my fourth child thoughts of death and dying haunted me.

-Anthropologists have suggested that our babies are born uniquely fat in an effort to persuade their mothers, and those around them, that they are worth raising.
+Anthropologists suggest our babies are born uniquely fat in an effort to persuade their mothers, and those around them, that they are worth raising.

 With their layer of blubber a human baby is telling its mother that it is a great investment.

-Human infants have evolved to be immensely cute.
-Studies have shown that their own baby’s smile affects a human mother in a similar way to cocaine.
+Human infants evolved to be immensely cute.
+Studies show that their own baby’s smile affects a human mother in a similar way to cocaine.

 Those of us that have been damaged in our birthings are part of the cost of us being human.

 There are many of us leaking, aching, living with chronic pain.
 But we are part of the invisible, of the damaged, and less than perfect.

 My births left me with permanent damage.
 My surgical repair means I am not supposed to lift more than fifteen kilos.
 Recently, something tore in my repair, my organs returned to their descent, and pain returned.

 My experiences are as nothing compared to those who suffer from fistulas - tears between the vagina and the anus, which cause long term incontinence, pain, infection, infertility and social isolation.
 Often the horrifically long births - some lasting four or five days, also result in the stillbirth of the child.